Drum major (marching band): American style

 American style is among the most common styles displayed in the United States.
 Drum majors of this style will often wear a uniform different from the rest of the band (which may either be a show-specific uniform, or a custom uniform based on the school's uniform or colors) and is a slight modification of the standard uniform.
 It can be as simple as extra shoulder decorations, a cape, different-colored plumes (which are feathers that go atop a helmet or hat), or a chain on the helmet, or as complicated as a specialized chest section or a different color uniform, which is designed to help the drum major stand out.

 Some high school drum majors do not wear a different uniform, however, and are recognized by their field or parade position.
 It is mostly a director's discretion, and is more common only on the high school level.

+HBCU style

+Historically Black Colleges and Universities (HBCUs) have cultivated a distinct drum major style that emphasizes both musical leadership and athletic, theatrical performance.
+HBCU drum majors are renowned for their high-energy field entrances, intricate backbends, elaborate mace and baton flourishes, and synchronized dance movements that complement the visual and musical performance of the band.
+Unlike traditional corps-style drum majors who primarily conduct, HBCU drum majors often function as both performers and leaders, blending showmanship with musical direction.
+Their role is central to the identity and competitive spirit of the band, often serving as cultural ambassadors who uphold long-standing traditions unique to HBCU marching bands.

+They frequently lead multiple drum majors within a band, coordinating intricate formations and ensuring both musical accuracy and dramatic visual effects during halftime shows, parades, and competitions.
+HBCU drum majors also participate in competitions that judge style, creativity, charisma, and overall leadership, reflecting a holistic approach that combines artistry with discipline.